thers/FRFuel/README.md

 ## Installation

 Download `zip` archive from [latest artifacts](https://ci.appveyor.com/project/thers/frfuel/build/artifacts) and unzip it to your resources folder.
-Set to autostart in your config file `start frfuel`.
+Set to autostart in your config file `start FRFuel`.
 You're all set.
 Have fun.